 Acquired for what amounted to a seventh-round pick in the best trade in team history, the Walking Dutchman wasn't exactly fleet of foot... but boy, did he deliver when it mattered.
 MetroFanatic Hero of the Year in 2008 scored what was then the biggest goal in team history, the lone tally in the 1:0 win against Salt Lake that put Metro in its first (sadly, still only) MLS Cup.
 Still the best crosser of the ball in team history.

 2) Joel Lindpere (left)

 Estonian.
 Team MVP in 2010.
 MetroFanatic Hero of the Year in 2010 and 2011.
 Scorer of the first goal at Red Bull Arena -- twice.
 Alas, his desire to visit all 50 US states fell somewhat short.
 104 games, 17 goals, 18 assists do not tell the full story of his awesomeness.

 1) Daniel Royer (left, some right)

 Double-digit goals in three straight seasons.
 Deadly penalty taker.
 Already 4th all-time in team history with 47 goals.
 (Sam's 24 is second best for a winger.)
-Key part of the Shield win in 2018.
+Key part of the Shield win and perhaps the best individual playoff performance in team history in 2018.
 Team MVP and MetroFantic Hero of the Year in 2019.
 When he is on, so is the team's attack... let's hope we see some of that in 2020.